-Here are some key etiquette tips to follow in a variety of business situations.
+Here are valuable etiquette tips to follow in a variety of business situations, from meetings to meals.

 In the conference room

 Visiting a vendor or potential client in the office?
 Some of these tips might seem like common sense, but following them will always make a good impression.

 Arrive on time, properly dressed and organized.
 Few things will make you seem more unprofessional than showing up late to a meeting looking sloppy and unprepared.
 It's important to be on time – or better yet, early – and ensure that you've paid attention to your outfit, neatness and personal hygiene, said Sherry Fox, co-founder and CEO of LumiWave, a provider of infrared light therapy treatments.

 Fox also advised arranging any physical documents ahead of time so you know where all your presentation materials are when you need them.

 "Make sure you take all necessary documents and your business cards with you," she said.
 "The papers have to be well-organized so when you need to use some pages, you don't spend precious time searching for the right report or presentation."
 [See Related Story: 4 Common Business Meeting Mistakes to Avoid]

 Greet everyone properly.
 At its core, all business etiquette stems from having strong interpersonal skills, said John Covilli, SVP of franchising at Dale Carnegie Training.

 "When meeting any new potential clients or professional peers, the same rules apply: a firm handshake, good eye contact, genuine engagement, respect — mostly just common-sense kinds of things," he said.
 "People want to know that when they're speaking to you, you have a genuine interest in what they're saying, and … that kind of consideration can go a long way."